2/12/2019

 Vice President of Finance and Investments

-Yes.
-Hi, Tim again.
-The answer is yes and yes.
-So, on the acquisition side, we have the billion dollars acquisitions we announced on our investor day, 180 of which had closed in the fourth quarter and the remaining of which will close during 2019.
-And then, as you said, we announced CNL on January 2nd and that's $1.25 billion.
-So, between the investor day announcements and the CNL announcement, you're getting to your acquisition, your publicly announced acquisitions, and our dispositions of $1.4 billion that we revised this morning is all included into our 2019 number.
-Gotcha.
-I would just
+Yeah, to tie out Tim again, the answer is yes and yes.
+So on the acquisition side, we have the billion-dollar acquisition to be announced on our investor day, which – 180 of which had closed in the fourth quarter, and the remaining of which will close during 2019.
+And then, as you said, we announced C&L on January 2nd, and that's $1.25 billion.
+So between the investor day announcements and the C&L announcement, you're getting to your acquisition, your publicly announced acquisitions.
+And our dispositions of $1.4 billion that we revised this morning is all included into our 2019 number.

 speaker

-add one more point.
-If you think about it, we have raised the equity already, but as you know, realistic transaction takes time to close, right?
-So, you have a six-month gap between when you're raising capital versus when you're deploying capital, which is a prudent thing to do.
-We're not going to take that kind of market risk.
-We have a big balance sheet to maintain, but that's sort of driving the dilution this year.
-But as you can figure, you know, I sort of, you can refer from Tom's comments that we don't think that impacts the run rate earnings growth.
-So, you're going to see a good chunk of that run rate earnings growth shows up in the second half and then flows through 2020 and beyond.
+Gotcha.
+Just one more point.
+If you think about it, we have raised equity already.
+But as you think, as you know, real estate transaction takes time to close, right?
+So you have a six month gap between when you're raising capital versus when you're deploying capital, which is a prudent thing to do, we're not going to take that kind of market risk with big balance sheet to maintain.
+But that's sort of driving the delusion. this year, but as you can figure, you know, I sort of, you can refer from Tom's comments that we don't think that impacts the run rate earnings growth.
+So you're going to see a good chunk of that run rate earnings growth shows up in the second half and then flows through 2020 and beyond.

 speaker

 Yep, yep, yep, yep.
+Makes sense.
 Okay, that's helpful.
 Then number two, again, the $3 billion of development pipeline that you announced, Sean, because I found that pretty interesting.
-Can we just talk a little bit about, again, the timing around when all that could be deployed, whether, again, I know it's kind of like a row full, first look, last look type situation, but if that's $3 billion, how much realistically do you actually think you guys should execute on and so forth timing?
+Can we just talk a little bit about again, the timing around when all that could be deployed, whether, again, I know it's kind of like a ruleful first look, last look type situation, but of that $3 billion, how much realistically do you actually think you guys could execute on it?
+What timing?

 speaker

 Yeah, so we do think that the number I mentioned is the one that we can execute on.
-And as I said, that we want to do it.
-We have several different structures and we don't want to do a row for just as you mentioned, but we are deploying capital in various ways, equity, debt, different parts of the capital structure.
-And when not equity, we, and we fund a portion of the capital stocks from as an impact in mortgage, participating mortgage, you can think about any structural, you know, provisions that is available that we use.
-Then we get a row for and a row for and a participation that's defined on the front end.
-We're very careful about our basis.
+And as I said, that we want to do it, we have several different structures.
+And we don't want to do a ROFO just as you mentioned, but we are deploying capital in various ways, equity, debt, different parts of the capital structure.
+And when not equity, and we fund a portion of the capital stocks through mezzanine, second mortgage, participating mortgage, you can think about any structural, you know, provisions that is available that we use.
+Then we get a ROFO and a ROFR. and a participation that's defined on the front end.
+So we're very careful about our basis.
 We're very careful about our IRR that we achieve.
 But more importantly, as I said, that it's our option, not an obligation.
-So obviously, we would hope when we deploy the capital, we have to cross the capital.
+So obviously, we would hope when we deploy the capital, we have the cost of capital.
 If not, we wouldn't.
-So that sort of gives a sense of how
+So that sort of gives a sense of how we think about this.

 speaker